 Robots come with a command line utility

-poppy-configure ; to use it you need to open a terminal on your Raspberry Pi.
+poppy-configure ; to use it you'll need to open a terminal on your Raspberry Pi.

-You can access to the Raspberry Pi directly from your computer.
-To do so, open the page http://poppy.local in a web browser.
+To do so, first, open the page http://poppy.local in a web browser.

 If everything goes well, you should see the Poppy home page:

-Click on the "Jupyter — Python, Terminal" link and after, select on the right "New" and "Terminal".
+Click on the "Jupyter — Python" link and after, select on the right "New" and "Terminal".

 You have now access to the Terminal:

-Once the terminal is open, copy and press enter to execute the command bellow.
+Once the terminal is open, re-copy the command below and press enter to execute it.

 poppy-configure ergo-jr m1